AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/README.md

 - use ngrok to test the webhook

-- don't use the secret signature of the webhook because it introduces errors and might confuse the students
+- don't use the secret signature of the webhook because it introduces errors and might confuse the students (will look into it again because it's not a good practice)

 ## 📚 9: Notifications

 - create a service that stores notifications in the db and send them through email

 - use it in the payment webhook to notify the admin & customer about the payment

+- use it in the order update to notify the user about the delivery

 ## Lessons
 (To be defined)